rjohnsen/threathunting-book/content/part-2/ingesting-with-filebeat.md

 ### Removing Unnecessary Metadata from Filebeat Parsing

 By default, Filebeat adds host, client, and agent metadata to log entries.
-This information is often unnecessary when analyzing Apache logs and can clutter the data.
+This information is often unnecessary when analysing Apache logs and can clutter the data.
 To remove this metadata (optional), update the "processors" section in the `C:\Filebeat\filebeat\filebeat.yml` file:

 ```yaml
 processors: